QuantumMaterialsModelling/bands4vasp/README.md

 ### INPAR - The bands4vasp input file

-It is possible to pass bands4vasp some parameters, this parameters need to be stored in a file called **INPAR**.
+**bands4vasp** can be controlled by a variety of parameters, this parameters need to be stored in a file called **INPAR**.
-If you run bands4vasp and no INPAR file is present in the current directory, bands4vasp will take the default values.
+If you run bands4vasp and no INPAR file is present in the execution directory, bands4vasp will take the default values.
 Some parameters have only an effect, if a specific VASP filetype was choosen, because not every information is stored in all of the 3 filetyps.

 #### General control parameters

 * **EDELTA1** - energy interval (y-axis) for the raw data plots EBSbloch, EBSorbit, EBSbloch.spec and Bandindexplot.
-If one value is given the interval will be symmetric around the fermi level [-EDELTA1;EDELTA1], or one can set two valuesseperated by a blank.
+If one value is given the interval will be symmetric around the fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.
 * **EDELTA2** - energy interval (y-axis) for the manipulated plots, with the same functionality as EDELTA1.
 * **EDIF**  - Energy diffusion from the unfolding calculation.
 EDIF defines the maximal energy difference for one k-point, inbetween this interval all points will merged and represented in the manipulated data.
 * **BAVERAGE** - If BAVERAGE is set to .TRUE. the weighted average of the Bloch character is calculated and represented in the manipulated data, else the values will summed up.